josgoo/Halite/README.md

 The inspiration behind `collision coef` was that enemy players with more surrounding ships were more of a threat, as they could coordinate their ships to attack more effectively.

 ## Returning To Base
 As mentioned before, the ship return logic was an independent subsystem of the agent.
-Attacking ships would simply return if they had gained any cargo.
+Attacking ships simply returned if they had gained any cargo.
 However, note that an attacking ship with cargo was allowed to transition into mining mode if mining was worth more than returning.
 Mining ships returned only if at least one of the following four criteria were met: (1) the ship was in "danger", (2) the ship was too "heavy", (3) the game was about to end, or (4) depositing the ship's cargo right now would let us spawn a new ship sooner.

 We defined "danger" for each ship based on the number of lighter enemy ships within a certain distance over several turns.
 On any given turn, lighter enemy ships that were 1 or 2 Manhattan distance away from a ship added 1 or 2 points to that ship's "danger" counter.
 If the sum of the "danger" counter over the past 3 turns exceeded 5 for a ship, that ship was determined to be in danger and would satisfy condition (1) above.